Spanish personal pronouns: Use of

+Even in modern times, the use of vosotros may still be found in oratory, legal documents, or other highly formal or archaic contexts in Latin America.
+Spanish studies scholar Daniel Eisenberg has noted that because the "use of archaic Spanish can give an impression of authority and wisdom", Latin American Spanish speakers will sometimes use vosotros to achieve a specific rhetorical effect; he observed that the notion "that vosotros is not used in Spanish America is one of the great myths of Spanish language instruction, at least in the U.S.", citing as an example the following quote, which employs the genitive (possessive) form of the word, vuestro:

 Creoles

 Forms based on vosotros and vos are used in many Spanish-based creole languages.

 In Chavacano, spoken in the Philippines, vo is used alongside tu as a singular second-person pronoun in Zamboangueño, Caviteño, and Ternateño.
 In Zamboangueño, evos is also used.
 For the plural, Zamboangueño has vosotros while Caviteño has vusos.
 Papiamento, spoken in Aruba, Bonaire, and Curaçao, maintains boso (singular) and bosonan (plural).
 Since it was used with slaves, the forms that seemed disrespectful in the rest of America were common.

 Other forms

 Menda is the equivalent of I in Caló, where it is concords in first person singular.
 In Spanish slang such as Cheli, el menda ♂ /la menda ♀ can be used as an emphatic I, concording with a third person verb, but its use is receding.